xuqi2024/openflexure-microscope/docs/prepare_pi_and_sangaboard.md

 # Prepare the Raspberry Pi and Sangaboard

 Your Raspberry Pi needs the OpenFlexure Server software in order to work.
-This is installed as an operating system image on an SD card, which must be inserted into the Pi before it is installed in the microscope stand.
+This is installed as an operating system image on an SD card.
+The SD card with the custom operating system must be inserted into the Pi before the pi is fitted into the microscope stand.

 You may have a Pi that you used in a different project.
-You will need to overwrite that software, or keep that SD card to use again and use a new one for the microscope.
+You will need to overwrite that operating system, or keep that SD card to use again and use a new one for the microscope.

 Your Sangaboard requires firmware in order to work.
 If you have purchased the board pre-flashed with firmware, it will already be installed.